ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-site.md

 # Dispatching Multiple Assets with the Site API

 The site API allows optimizing many assets at the same time.
-These assets operate on the same site.

-Multiple assets can be optimized using an `epl.Site`, which accepts a list of assets.
+Multiple assets can be optimized using a single `epl.Site`, which accepts a list of assets.

 Below we give some examples of typical configurations of energy assets.